ktoole/Currency-Converter/README.md

 # Currency-Converter
 A simple currency converter Android Application that takes a currency as in input and then outputs its converted currency equivalent.

+Check out the wiki in order to see a screenshot of the app!

 As of right now, this app is able to download information from api.fixer.io in order to update its exchange rates.
 It offers a simply and intuitive design interface as well.
 It currently only includes the major world currencies, which go as follows: